couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ### Hooks Use Cases

-Middleware is useful for atomizing model logic.
+Hooks are useful for atomizing model logic.
 Here are some other ideas:

 - complex validation
 - removing dependent documents (removing a user removes all his blogposts)